NextSDS Logo

 If eye tissue is frozen, seek medical attention immediately.
 If tissue is not frozen, thoroughly flush the eyes with large amounts of clean low-pressure water for at least 15 minutes, occasionally lifting the upper and lower eyelids.
 If irritation persists seek medical attention.

-Symptoms: This gas is non-irritating; but direct contact with liquified/pressurized gas or frost particles may produce severe and possibly permanent eye damage from freeze burns.
+Symptoms: Direct contact with liquified/pressurized gas or frost particles may produce severe and possibly permanent eye damage from freeze burns.

 Ingestion